Regenstrief partners with medical startup to improve nursing home care

 Unroe says the ultimate goal is to allow nursing home residents to receive treatment in a familiar setting, from a specially trained nurse, instead of transferring to a hospital.
 Those transfers are often cited as having a negative impact on older patients.

 Care Revolution is also attempting to lower Medicare costs through its model-of-care program called OPTIMISTIC.
-In a trial at 19 Indiana nursing homes, the original study lowered Medicare expenditures by nearly 16-hundred dollars per nursing home resident per year.
+In a trial at 19 Indiana nursing homes, the original study lowered Medicare expenditures by nearly $1,600 per nursing home resident per year.

-That meant a savings to the Medicare program of more than 13-million dollars, according to Unroe.
+That meant a savings to the Medicare program of more than $13 million, according to Unroe.

 In return for its support, Regenstrief is receiving a stake in the company.